The Book 4th edition

 what you accept or reject.
 But if you reject the evidence

-presented in this work the onus shifts onto you to show
+presented in this work, the onus shifts onto you to show

-objectively why you have rejected the evidence.
+and explain objectively why you have rejected the evidence.

 In the past, the clergy refused to accept science because